Contrasting Intercontinental Exchange (ICE) & Its Competitors

 |$638.76 million

-Intercontinental Exchange’s competitors have higher revenue, but lower earnings than Intercontinental Exchange.
-Intercontinental Exchange is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Intercontinental Exchange’s peers have higher revenue, but lower earnings than Intercontinental Exchange.
+Intercontinental Exchange is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Intercontinental Exchange beats its competitors on 10 of the 15 factors compared.
+Intercontinental Exchange beats its peers on 10 of the 15 factors compared.

 Intercontinental Exchange, Inc. operates regulated exchanges, clearing houses, and listings venues for commodity, financial, fixed income, and equity markets in the United States, the United Kingdom, European Union, Singapore, Israel, and Canada.
 It operates in two segments, Trading and Clearing; and Data and Listings.
 The company operates marketplaces for listing, trading, and clearing an array of derivatives and securities contracts across various asset classes, including energy and agricultural commodities, metals, interest rates, equities, ETFs, credit derivatives, digital assets, bonds, and currencies, as well as offers mortgage and technology services.
 It also offers data services to support the trading, investment, risk management, and connectivity needs of customers across major asset classes.
 The company operates exchanges and marketplaces; cash equities, equity options, and bond exchanges; and over-the-counter markets for physical energy, fixed income, credit default swaps, and central counterparty clearing houses.
 Intercontinental Exchange, Inc. was founded in 2000 and is headquartered in Atlanta, Georgia.